Furlong: History

-The furlong was historically viewed as being equivalent to the Roman stade (stadium), which in turn derived from the Greek system.
+The furlong was historically viewed as being equivalent to the Roman stade (stadium).
+(Note: Compare Josephus, Antiquities (15.11.3), who writes of the Temple Mount in Jerusalem that it was encompassed by a wall which measured one stadion (Gr. στάδιον) to each angle, a word translated in English as "furlong".)

 In the Roman system, there were 625 feet to the stadium, eight stadia to the mile, and 1½ miles to the league.
 A league was considered to be the distance a man could walk in one hour, and the mile (from mille, meaning "thousand") consisted of 1,000 passus (paces, five feet, or double-step).

 After the fall of the Western Roman Empire, medieval Europe continued with the Roman system, which the people proceeded to diversify, leading to serious complications in trade, taxation, etc. Around the year 1300, by royal decree, England standardized a long list of measures.
 Among the important units of distance and length at the time were the foot, yard, rod (or pole), furlong, and the mile.
 The rod was defined as 5 1/2 yards or 16 1/2 feet, and the mile was eight furlongs, so the definition of the furlong became 40 rods and that of the mile became 5,280 feet (eight furlongs/mile times 40 rods/furlong times 16 1/2 feet/rod).
 The invention of the measuring chain in the 1620s led to the introduction of an intermediate unit of length, the chain of 22 yards, being equal to four rods, and to one-tenth of a furlong.

 A description from 1675 states, "Dimensurator or Measuring Instrument whereof the mosts usual has been the Chain, and the common length for English Measures four Poles, as answering indifferently to the Englishs Mile and Acre, 10 such Chains in length making a Furlong, and 10 single square Chains an Acre, so that a square Mile contains 640 square Acres."

 The official use of the furlong was abolished in the United Kingdom under the Weights and Measures Act 1985, an act that also abolished the official use of many other traditional units of measurement.